punklibrarian/ArduFrauenfelderCNC/mill/README.md

 You will be able to use the 3D model of the mill and will be available in either SKP, DXF or STL format, most likely all three.

+**The .SKP currently in this repository is, like the controller board, in beta versioning and as such is not for production.
+It is available for alteration and critque**

 The physical mill is being designed to be manufactured by Ponoko (http://ponoko.com) and as such the actual production files for the mill will be made available in EPS format.